telerik/kendo-ui-core/docs/controls/editors/datepicker/overview.md

 # DatePicker Overview

-The [Kendo UI DatePicker widget](http://demos.telerik.com/kendo-ui/datepicker/index) allows the user to select a date from a calendar or via a direct input.
+The [Kendo UI DatePicker widget](http://demos.telerik.com/kendo-ui/datepicker/index) allows the user to select a date from a calendar or through a direct input.

 The DatePicker also supports custom templates for its `month` view, configuration options for minimum and maximum dates, a start view, and depth for navigation.